jamnamdari/P3LS/README.md

 ### Real data

-`D` contains renogram information of the left kidnies of the patients in the study.
-It is a dataframe containing the following components.
+`D` contains ontains the Renogram data and an experts ratings of obstruction status of the left kidney of patients who were referred to the clinic suspected with kidney obstruction.

-## Using the P3LS function
+## The P3LS function
 The `P3LS` function accepts implements the P3LS algorithem.
 Arguments of the function are as follows.

 + `PPP_obs`: A list containing vectors of tarining point process observed times.